 Totally worth it.
 By the way, you must check out Sam’s blog, her recipes are both stunning and delicious!

-A simple Swiss meringue buttercream with caramel added into it is the perfect compliment to this Caramel Apple Cake.
+A simple Swiss meringue buttercream with caramel added into it is the perfect complement to this Caramel Apple Cake.
 The flavours go so well together.

 If you’d like an additional hit of caramel, you can drizzle some onto the buttercream on each layer.
 You’ll have enough to do that if you like.